Creative-Baby-Shower-Ideas.com

 The trick is to put them together in a swirl pattern, not just straight out from the center.
 I used giant rubber bands to hold them together until I could tie them with the ribbons.
 I then placed the largest layer on a large deli platter and tucked the gathered lace under it.

-I put a short piece of wooden dowel rod thru the center of the diapers and then placed the other layers on top of each other over the dowel rod for support.
-The ribbons were just hot glued in the back and the gerber daisies were just stuck in between the folded diapers.
+I put a short piece of wooden dowel rod through the center of the diapers and then placed the other layers on top of each other over the dowel rod for support.
+The ribbons were just hot glued in the back and the gerbera daisies were just stuck in between the folded diapers.

 Top of Page